Energy Sector Update for 02/05/2020: CEI,NS,PAA,VKIN

 Top Energy Stocks

-Energy stocks were surging Wednesday afternoon, with the NYSE Energy Sector Index climbing 3% while the shares of energy companies in the S&P 500 were up almost 4% as a group.
-West Texas Intermediate crude oil was rising $2.13 to $51.74 per barrel while the global benchmark Brent crude contract was advancing $2.55 to $56.21 per barrel.
-Natural gas futures were 2 cents lower at $1.86 per 1 million BTU.
-Among energy-related ETFs, the United States Oil Fund was ahead 4% while the United States Natural Gas fund was sliding 0.7%.
-The Philadelphia Oil Service Sector index was posting a 4.6% gain.
+Energy stocks continued their surge Wednesday afternoon, with the NYSE Energy Sector Index climbing 2.8% while the shares of energy companies in the S&P 500 were up over 3.5% as a group.
+West Texas Intermediate crude oil settled $1.14 higher at $50.75 per barrel, bouncing back from Tuesday's below $50, while the global benchmark Brent crude contract advanced $1.54 to $55.50 per barrel.
+Natural gas futures fell 2 cents to $1.86 per 1 million BTU.

 Among energy stocks moving on news: